 Beach Bum: Although I don’t have much good to say about Varadero, it’s still a beach, and we like beaches.
 Plus the ride to the beach on the back of an open truck is pretty fun!

 So Matanzas is the cheap place to stay when you really want to stay in Varadero.
 But Varadero is full of resorts, which are expensive when you compare them to how cheap the rest of Cuba is.
 So it’s up to you.

-Casa Particulars: There are no Casa Particulares in the main part of Varadero, but there are some on the beach on the way there for $20.
-If you want cheap beachfront accomodation, I’d try and get one of those.
+Casa Particulars: There are no Casa Particulares in the main part of Varadero, but there are some on the beach on the way there for about $20.
+If you want cheap beachfront accommodation, I’d try and get one of those.
 Just grab a taxi from town and drop in to see if they have space!

 Where to Eat and Drink in Matanzas

 El Pekin: Matanzas has this crazy cheap Chinese restaurant, where the food actually tasted GOOD.
 It was so amazing we tried to go there every single night, lining up at the front door to wait for a table.
 It was all very exclusive and strange, like a speakeasy club.
 You had to be persistent to get in.

 Supermarkets: We very much enjoyed sitting at the Supermarkets at night drinking bottles of rum neat on their metal tables.
 There were no nightclubs in Matanzas so this was the cheapest way to meet people and have a drink!

 Taxi Colectivo: Being the next major city to Havana, it’s really easy to get here by taxi colectivo.
 Head to Capitolio in Havana and ask for a colectivo to Matanzas.
 It will take about 2 hours to get there.
 A colectivo should cost $5 direct.